betcode-org/flumine/docs/quickstart.md

 ### Listener kwargs

-Sometimes a subset of the market lifetime is required, this can be optimised by limiting the number of updates to process resulting in faster backtesting:
+Sometimes a subset of the market lifetime is required, this can be optimised by limiting the number of updates to process resulting in faster simulation:

 ```python
 strategy = ExampleStrategy(